Strengthening the team at the Trust

 Vital projects undertaken by the Trust at its eight National Nature Reserves will benefit from the prior knowledge and experience of staff – including seasonal rangers, an ecologist and a seabird and marine ranger – who are returning to the Trust for its summer season, with eight seasonal conservation roles supported with funding from the Love Our Nature project by People’s Postcode Lottery.

 This summer both new and returning staff will advance our species monitoring, habitat restoration and regeneration work.
-This is made possible thanks to generous supporters, alongside additional funding from Postcode Earth Trust thanks to players of People’s Postcode Lottery, who have now raised more than £1.1 billion for thousands of charities and local good causes.
+This is made possible thanks to our generous supporters, alongside additional funding raised by players of People’s Postcode Lottery, awarded through the Postcode Earth Trust, who have now raised more than £1.1 billion for thousands of charities and local good causes.
 This includes a total of over £2.5m for the National Trust for Scotland, to support its work to enrich and protect Scotland’s natural heritage, since 2014.

 Funding from the Love Our Nature project by People’s Postcode Lottery that has been confirmed for 2023/24 will support conservation roles, as well as conservation and infrastructure projects including new footpaths and interpretation at Corrieshalloch Gorge, improved monitoring and research equipment for studying seabird colonies on St Kilda, and a new boat at St Abb’s Head to enhance seabird and seal monitoring.
 This funding has also enabled us to unlock and receive funding from a wider supporter base, including the Patrons’ Club and Founders’ Circle, for which we are very grateful.